brunoro/brunoro.github.io/content/misc/serbilian.md

 ## Сербилeрu
 Before writing any line of code, I had to define how each sound in Brazilian Portuguese would be written.
-I was sure that some of the sounds would have a corresponding cyrilic letter, so that also meant creating a new script: the Serbilian (Alfabeto Serbileiro/Auфабεтu Сербилeрu).
+I was sure that some of the sounds would have a corresponding cyrilic letter, so that also meant creating a new script: the *Serbilian* (Alfabeto Serbileiro/Auфабεтu Сербилeрu).
 My process was simple: I started off with the [Portuguese phonemes in IPA](https://en.wikipedia.org/wiki/Help:IPA_for_Portuguese), then matched those to the Serbian Cyrilic characters and finally added the missing symbols.
 At that point, I followed some guidelines to fill the gaps:

 1. reuse symbols from sounds similar sounds in Serbian not present in pt-BR: /v/ is written as "В" or "в", which originally represent /ʋ/.
 2. group sounds with negligible pronounciation differences: /r/ and /ɾ/ are both written as "Р" or "р".
 3. use latin letters not used in the Serbian Cyrilic script: /w/, /ʊ/ and /ʊ̃/ are represented as "U" or "u".
-4. grab Russian cyrilic letters that represent sounds that are not present in Serbian: /ɛ/ becomes "Э" or "э".
+4. grab Russian alphabet letters that represent sounds that are not present in Serbian: /ɛ/ becomes "Э" or "э".
 5. use the IPA symbol rather than adding an accent over a letter: /ɐ/ is written as "∀" or "ɐ", rather than "â".

 One downside of the result is that the stress mark, normally written with acute accents in pt-BR, is totally lost.